airbnb/visx/README.md

 1. Do you plan on supporting animation/transitions?

-   > A common criticism of visx is it doesn't have animation baked in, but this was a concious
+   > A common criticism of visx is it doesn't have animation baked in, but this was a conscious
    > choice.
 It's a powerful feature to not bake it in.
    >
    > Imagine your app already bundles `react-motion`, adding a hypothetical `@visx/animation` is